beescuit/watching-discord/README.md

 To install the extension you'll need to clone the repo as following:

-`git clone --recusive https://github.com/BeeCodingOfc/watching-discord.git && cd watching-discord/`
+`git clone --recursive https://github.com/BeeCodingOfc/watching-discord.git && cd watching-discord/`

 Then, install all the server's dependencies: